spotlightpa/poor-richard/content/news/2022-04-11-SPLSKILLGAMES.md

-authors = ["Angela Couloumbis"] blurb = "Unlike casino slot machines, skill games aren’t regulated under the state’s gambling law or subject to the same high taxes." byline = "Angela Couloumbis of Spotlight PA" description = "Unlike casino slot machines, skill games aren’t regulated under the state’s gambling law or subject to the same high taxes." image = "external/rdw7p75frqb0x92zwp0d3tmkh0.jpeg" image-credit = "Keith Srakocic / AP" image-description = "Skill games have the look and feel of a slot machine, but their makers say that unlike slots in casinos, these games do not rely purely on chance." internal-budget = "What are skill games, and why are they are the center of a multimillion-dollar fight" internal-id = "SPLSKILLGAMES" kicker = "The Capitol"
+authors = ["Angela Couloumbis"] blurb = "Unlike casino slot machines, skill games aren’t regulated under the state’s gambling law or subject to the same high taxes." byline = "Angela Couloumbis of Spotlight PA" description = "Learn more about how skill games work in Pennsylvania and why they are at the center of a multimillion-dollar fight with casinos." image = "external/rdw7p75frqb0x92zwp0d3tmkh0.jpeg" image-credit = "Keith Srakocic / AP" image-description = "A Pennsylvania skill game terminal.
+Games of skill here are the center of a multimillion-dollar fight with casinos." internal-budget = "What are skill games, and why are they are the center of a multimillion-dollar fight" internal-id = "SPLSKILLGAMES" kicker = "The Capitol"